 Some of the environmental benefits of rooftop solar:

-• No New Infrastructure: Rooftop solar produces electricity close to where it’s consumed, reducing the need for new transmission infrastructure.
+- No New Infrastructure: Rooftop solar produces electricity close to where it’s consumed, reducing the need for new transmission infrastructure.
 Both of these factors make rooftop solar a win-win for local ecosystems!

-• Efficient Use of Space: Rooftop solar panels utilize existing structures, eliminating the need for additional land.
-It’s also flexible in its applications across a variety of rooftop types
+- Efficient Use of Space: Rooftop solar panels utilize existing structures, eliminating the need for additional land.
+It’s also flexible in its applications across a variety of rooftop types.

-• Enhanced Energy Security: By generating electricity close to the point of use, rooftop solar reduces a homeowner’s dependency on the traditional electric grid and, when paired with a backup battery, helps provide security from power outages due to extreme weather or grid strains.
+- Enhanced Energy Security: By generating electricity close to the point of use, rooftop solar reduces a homeowner’s dependency on the traditional electric grid and, when paired with a backup battery, helps provide security from power outages due to extreme weather or grid strains.

 Additionally, rooftop solar provides significant cost savings for homeowners.
 Rooftop solar is something that every homeowner can take part in.
 When your energy needs are produced by free energy from the sun, you can achieve a significant reduction in your monthly electric bills from the utility company.
-Over the 25-year lifetime of a solar system, Freedom Solar homeowners save on average $20,000 in electricity costs.
-Learn more about the cost savings with solar
+Over the 25-year lifetime of a solar system, Freedom Solar homeowners save on average $27,000 in electricity costs.
+Learn more about the cost savings with solar.

 Find Energy Independence with Freedom Solar Power & Texas Land Conservancy

-Every Texas Land Conservancy member who chooses rooftop solar for their home receives $1,000 off their solar project, and Freedom Solar will donate $1,000 to the Texas Land Conservancy, too!
+Every Texas Land Conservancy supporter who chooses rooftop solar for their home receives $1,000 off their solar project, and Freedom Solar will donate $1,000 to the Texas Land Conservancy, too!
 It’s a win-win for the environment and for you.

-Get a free quote here
+Get a free quote here.

 Resources:

-1. https://www.seia.org/initiatives/climate-change
+- https://www.seia.org/initiatives/climate-change

-2. https://www.whitehouse.gov/wp-content/uploads/2021/10/us-long-term-strategy.pdf
+- https://www.whitehouse.gov/wp-content/uploads/2021/10/us-long-term-strategy.pdf